-To authorize these plugins for use with UAD-1 Studio PAK, create your account at my.uaudio.com.
-Studio PAK licenses are issued automatically and can be downloaded after entering your hardware identification number(s) into your my.uaudio.com account.
+To authorize these plugins for use with UAD-1 Ultra Pak or Studio PAK, create your account at my.uaudio.com.
+Ultra PAK and Studio PAK licenses are issued automatically and can be downloaded after entering your hardware identification number(s) into your my.uaudio.com account.